mcp-server-jupyter

 Get the full path to your notebook:

-- In Jupyter Notebook: Copy the path from the URL and modify it to full system path.
+- In Jupyter Notebook: Copy the path from the URL (modify to full system path)

 In Claude Desktop chat: